akleemans/cp-logic/README.md

 will result in a different set of subformulas.

-If you want to evaluate how a certain formula without propositions evaluates, you can simply enter
+You can find the truth value which is equivalent to a formula without propositional variables as it is shown in the following example:

     evaluate(⊤ ∧ ( ⊥ ∨ ⊥ ))

-which will then be resolved to a single `True` or `False`-Value.

 For a representation that you can copy-paste into LaTeX, use the `latex`-command: